GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

     Remember to replace `[CONNECTION-NAME]` with your database's connection name, and include the password you set for the "postgres" user.

+3. Hard-code `secret_key_base` in `config/prod.secret.exs`.
+(If you're doing a
+    real application, you might want to create a different mechanism to inject the database password and the secret key base into this file, but we will keep things simple for this tutorial.)

-3. Now you can use Phoenix to create and migrate your production database:
+4. Now you can use Phoenix to create and migrate your production database:

         MIX_ENV=prod mix ecto.create
         MIX_ENV=prod mix ecto.migrate

-4. Stop the Cloud SQL Proxy when you are finished.
+5. Stop the Cloud SQL Proxy when you are finished.

 ### Access the production database from App Engine